bgautijonsson/isa_trans_covid19/README.md

-This github repo is a companion to the article *A hierarchical Bayesian implementation of a novel inverted generalized logistic growth curve for predicting diagnosed COVID-19 cases in 68 countries.*
+This github repo is a companion to the article *A hierarchical Bayesian implementation of a novel inverted generalized logistic growth curve for predicting diagnosed COVID-19 cases in 68 countries* currently under review for publishing at ISA Transactions.

 ---